OwenRiess/cse15l-lab-reports/index.md

 ![image7](images/whereAmI.png)

-- The in the terminal you will type out scp WhereAmI.java cs15lfa22ql@ieng6.ucsd.edu:~/ in this case WhereAm.java is the file that I’m moving and ql are the last 2 letters from cse 15l account username.
+- Then in the terminal you will type out scp WhereAmI.java cs15lfa22ql@ieng6.ucsd.edu:~/ in this case WhereAmI.java is the file that I’m moving and ql are the last 2 letters from cse 15l account username.
 It will then ask for your password.

 ![image8](images/whereAmIpassword.png)